 I’ve decided that my first article when we got back to be about my answer to the mentioned question.
 I know how important it can be to know things about India before getting there.
 And maybe this way I would somehow quell my longing for India.
 And it hurts in a way, every time people get shocked by my choice.
 Every time people roll their eyes when I say that India will always be deeply rooted in my heart.
 It’s not a coincidence that we ended up going there three times in less than two years.
 That says a lot!
 So now I’m going to try and tell you about my India.

 Actually, it’s kind of hard to write about it, try as I might.
 Why?
 Because it’s like trying to explain to someone why I love my parents.
 I could write entire pages, but still, after every full stop, I would definitely want to add something more.
 That’s the way I feel about India, too.
-And I truly wish that as many people as possible get a chance to live the Indian experience the way we got to do it.
+I’ve been feeling this ever since her colorful Rajasthan stole our hearts.
+You can actually read about the colorful Rajasthan here.
+And I truly wish that as many people as possible get a chance to fall in love with India and her colors, to live the Indian experience the way we got to do it.
 But enough chitchat, time to get to work!

 Is India dirty?